camillevuillaume/python_encrypt_file/README.md

 If no input file is given and tk is installed, a file selecter allows you to pick a file.
 Then, a zip file is generated with a random password.
 The password is showed in the terminal and automatically copied to the clipboard.
+NB: multiple file selection is currently not supported.

 You can omit python3 if the file has the right permissions.